 Capstone Seminar (PPE 475 and 476)

 The Capstone seminar is the highest level class offered by PPE for our majors.
 It is intended to offer the advanced student a quasi-graduate environment where they are exposed to the frontiers of research on the subject, while also providing them with a comprehensive overview of the topic.
-In the 'worksheets' of students, the Capstone appears as the last credit needed to complete the major.

 For a description of where Capstone courses fit in the structure of the major, please visit this page.
-Note that PPE students may also take several Capstone seminars as theme electives, if appropriate (please consult with the PPE Associate Director).
+Note that PPE students may also choose to take several Capstone seminars as theme electives, if appropriate (please consult with the PPE Associate Director).